-- ✓ The IDPs of the uMgungundlovu family are focusing on the outcome based IDP approach thereby align with the Key Performance Areas developed by national government. - ✓ Both the SONA and SOPA have been incorporated into theIDP's - ✓ Outcome 9 has been incorporated into theIDPs there by giving emphasis to good governance and sustainable human settlements (Outcome 8). - ✓ The PGDP has been incorporated as part of improving the alignment between the province and local government. - ✓ The DGDP has been incorporated to improve alignment between the district and local government. - ✓ The IDPs have given emphasis to the Sukuma Sakhe Program and its associated impact on communities the fight against poverty through jobcreation. - ✓ Green economy through recycling intatives and climate change have also been incorporated.
-These include the implementation of solar energies and smart and conventional meters on new housing developments. - ✓ The prioritization of the Covid regulations and measures have been incorporated to improve basic services in the Municipality.
+- ✓ The IDPs of the uMgungundlovu family are focusing on the outcome based IDP approach thereby align withthe Key Performance Areas developed by nationalgovernment. - ✓ Both the SONA and SOPA have been incorporated into theIDP's - ✓ Outcome 9 has been incorporated into theIDPs there by giving emphasis to good governance and sustainable human settlements (Outcome8). - ✓ The PGDP has been incorporated as part of improving the alignment between the province and local government. - ✓ The DGDP has been incorporated to improve alignment between the district and local government. - ✓ The IDPs have given emphasis to the Sukuma Sakhe Program and its associated impact on communities the fight against poverty through jobcreation. - ✓ The IDP has also taken cognisance of the 8 Millennium Development Goals as signed in the Millennium Declaration by 189 World Leaders in the Millennium Summit (2000). - ✓ Furthermore, the issues raised at COP 17 on climate change have also been incorporated.
+These include the implementation of solar energies and smart and conventional meters on new housing developments. - ✓ The new settlement patterns will consider flood lines and the introduction of disaster management centres.

-1.8 KEY DEVELOPMENT CHALLENGES
+1.8 KEY DEVELOPMENTCHALLENGES

-Although the Mkhambathini Local Municipality has made significant progress in addressing service delivery backlogs and promoting development within its area of jurisdiction, there are still several key development challenges that face the municipal area and its people.
+Although the MLM has made significant progress in addressing service delivery backlogs and promoting development within its area of jurisdiction, there are still several key development challenges that face the municipal area and its people.
 These are discussed briefly and categorised according to the national key performance areas below

-1.8.1 HIGH RATE OF UNEMPLOYMENT AND LOW ECONOMIC GROWTH
+1.8.1 HIGH RATE OF UNEMPLOYMENT AND LOW ECONOMICGROWTH

-One of the critical issues that the municipality continues to encounter is the increasing number of unemployment is especially youth unemployment.
+One of the critical issues that the municipality continues to grapple with is rising unemployment especially youth unemployment.
 There has been an increase in the number of graduates who are loitering in the streets because they are struggling to find employment.
-This has driven many young people to migrate to big cities with the hope of employment opportunities.
-The local economy, which is predominantly agricultural, indicates that the area has a high potential for tourism development within the Municipal jurisdiction.
-The N3 which carries trade and tourist traffic, also runs through Mkhambathini, and provides an opportunity for local economic development for the municipality.
+This has driven many young people to migrate to big cities in search of employment opportunities.
+The local economy is predominantly agricultural, but the area has a high potential for tourism development.
+The N3, which carries trade and tourist traffic, also runs through Mkhambathini and provides an opportunity for local economic development.